NOTE: This version of the documentation tracks unstable development happening on A-Frame’s

 Controls the amount of foveation which renders fewer pixels near the edges of the user’s field of view when in stereo rendering mode on certain systems.
 The value should be in the range of 0 to 1, where 0 is the minimum and 1 the maximum amount of foveation.
 This is currently supported by the Oculus Browser.

 Sorting is used to attempt to properly render objects that have some degree of transparency.

 Due to various limitations, proper transparency often requires some amount of careful setup.

-By default, objects are not sorted, and the order of elements in the DOM determines order of rendering.
+By default, transparent objects are not sorted, and the order of elements in the DOM determines order of rendering.
 Re-ordering DOM elements provides one way of forcing a consistent behavior, whereas